 The therapist's job requires a strong peer relationship to the client, who ultimately knows what he or she needs, to go forward.

 My therapy orientation includes sharpening self-awareness; but each client's direction differs, depending on their values and needs.
 My own path included work on relational issues with Gestalt and Feminist-influenced therapists & some years processing my dreams with Jungian & group-process oriented professionals.
 I have offered Dream Retreats since 1986 & CE Dream Workshops since 2014 in Port Townsend, WA.

 My Guiding Ethical Principles

-Therapists or counselors, like those they see me professionally, benefit from ongoing human development efforts.
-I would not refer to a professional that did not engage in looking at their own issues.
+Therapists or counselors, like those who see me professionally, benefit from ongoing human development efforts.
+I would not refer to a professional that does not engage actively in looking at their own issues.

 What I Say to People Concerned about the Therapy Process

 Effective self-expression, in particular, is a skill we take for granted.
-It is one well worth improving, as it affects both our personal and work lives.
-In addition to finding humor and balance, such efforts maximize our relationships, both to self and others.
+It is one well worth developing & refining, as it affects both our personal and work lives.
+In addition to finding humor and balance, such efforts maximize our relationships, both to our own self and to others.